0xENDER/MySchoolProject/README.md

 - `-debug`: Show debug messages
 - `-local`: Tells the publisher that your server is hosted locally (on `localhost`)

+You can also use the `npm run publish` command to publish the website online.

 ## Licensing